Searching for Interpretation / Translation

 Short Description

-COVID19 - Services are available by phone, email or video conferencing where possible * for settlement services call the Welcome Centre Communication Centre at 1-877-761-1155
+COVID19 - Services are available in person, by phone, email or video conferencing * for settlement services call the Welcome Centre Communication Centre at 1-877-761-1155

 Assists newcomers to Canada